• Students

 Financial Aid Eligibility

-All financial aid related documents can be submitted through your CUNYfirst account using the CUNYfirst Document Uploader.
+All financial aid-related documents, including those needed to complete FAFSA verification and/or Work-Study related forms, may be submitted through your CUNYfirst account using the CUNYfirst Document Uploader.

 1. Log into your CUNYfirst account.